 Never mount a damaged tire.
 Never mount a tire on a rusty or damaged wheel.

-Damaged tires and/or wheels may explode.
+Damaged tires and/or wheels may explode during bead seat and or inflation.

-If you damage the tire bead during mounting, STOP!, remove the tire and mark it as damaged.
+If you damage tire bead during mounting, STOP!, remove the tire and mark it as damaged.
 Do not mount a damaged tire.

-Inspect the wheel closely for damage.
+1. Inspect the wheel closely for damage.
 Clean the wheel and remove any light corrosion or rubber residue (Figure 13).
 Do not attempt to service heavily corroded wheels.